hoffmanap/housingstrategy/README.md

 View the Simulator here: https://hoffmanap.github.io/housingstrategy/
 ---

+## Using the Tool

+The sidebar's **"How this model works"** button opens an in-app methodology panel covering eligibility rules, yield logic, and known caveats — the condensed version of everything documented below. **Click any parcel on the map** to see which specific rule produced its yield (base scenario, ADU, lot split, missing middle, midrise, or parking reform), along with the parcel's underlying lot size, land use code, and existing unit count.
+The top banner reports two numbers per category: a **conservative headline figure** (highest single intervention per parcel — see below) and an **"up to" upper bound** (what the same parcels would yield if every eligible policy stacked additively instead).
+Treat the true answer as somewhere between the two, not as the headline number alone.

 ## How the Model Works

 The simulator operates at the individual parcel level.
 For every parcel in the dataset, the model evaluates whether a given combination of scenario and policy interventions would yield new housing units or jobs, applies a market absorption rate to translate theoretical capacity into realistic near-term production, and then aggregates results across all parcels to produce citywide and district-level totals.